 Taking supplements can be risky, however, as large doses of vitamin E can inhibit the ability of blood to clot when needed, causing serious bleeding to occur.
 Bleeding in the brain (hemorrhagic stroke) may also result.

-A clinical trial study reported in the Journal of the American Medical Association found that vitamin E dietary supplements significantly increased the risk of developing prostate cancer in otherwise healthy men.
+A clinical trial study reported in the found that vitamin E dietary supplements significantly increased the risk of developing prostate cancer in otherwise healthy men.

 Vitamin E supplements can also interact with warfarin (Coumadin), a drug prescribed for preventing blood clotting.